overextended/overextended.github.io/docs/ox_inventory/Guides/shops.md

 import IconButton from '@site/src/components/IconButton' import { BsGithub } from 'react-icons/bs'

-Builtin hops are defined in [data/shops.lua](https://github.com/overextended/ox_inventory/blob/main/data/shops.lua), and more can be added here to benefit from the built-in markers or zones support.
+Builtin shops are defined in [data/shops.lua](https://github.com/overextended/ox_inventory/blob/main/data/shops.lua), and more can be added here to benefit from the built-in markers or zones support.

 ## Shop definition